-There are lots of reviews for Rocket French online.
+There are lots of Rocket French reviews.
 However, most of the people who wrote these reviews just summarized other reviews they found on the Internet and don’t know any French at all!
 I decided to actually buy the course myself and write a genuine review to help you determine whether it’s worth buying or not.

 Overall, I loved Rocket French as it offers a TON of fun and easy audio lessons that can help students learn FAST.
 To visit the official website of Rocket French click here!

 Rocket French has over 70 lessons covering everything you will need to know to learn to start speaking and understanding French fast.

 The course covers a wide variety of subjects including basic greetings, tourism and travel vocabulary, asking directions and finding your way around town, food and restaurant-related vocabulary, shopping and clothing-related vocabulary, dating and meeting new friends, sports and hobbies, days of the week, countries, numbers and much more!

 What is great about Rocket French is that all of the lessons are online.
 That means you do not have to download any software or wait to receive any CDs or DVDs in the mail.

 All of the lessons are in the form of podcasts.
 That means that the audio MP3 files are stored on their site and all you have to do is click and listen.
 If you want you can also download the lessons to your PC or MP3.

 There are a few online reviews that say Rocket French does a bad job teaching grammar.
 Actually, I don not think the people who wrote these reviews ever saw the course.
 It does indeed offer a lot of grammar lessons.
 In fact, Rocket French does a much better job covering grammar than I do here.